Biomedical-Data-Analysis-Laboratory/multi-input-ischemic-Stroke-segmentation/README.md

-# Image segmentation of ischemic stroke regions (dead and salvable tissues)
+# Segmentation of damaged brain in acute ischemic stroke patients using early fusion multi-input CNN

 ## Release v1.0
 It contains the code described in the paper "Segmentation of damaged brain in acute ischemic stroke patients using early fusion multi-input CNN"